-The Castle has lush gardens that will bring to mind the gardens of the French Versailles Castle.
-With over 1 acre of land, this location boasts romantic gardens fit for a Queen, beautiful landscaped areas to host the ceremony and a balcony perfect for dining al fresco.
-The interior spaces have been renovated with style and can fit up to 500 guests for a luxurious affair that will be unforgettable for all.
+The venue has lush gardens that will bring to mind the gardens of the French Versailles Castle.
+With over 1 acre of land, this Castle boasts romantic gardens fit for a Queen, beautiful landscaped areas to host the ceremony and a balcony perfect for dining al fresco.
+The interior spaces of this venue have been renovated with style and can fit up to 500 guests for a luxurious affair that will be unforgettable for all.

 This building is one the most recently built, but is one of our favorite wedding venues in Barcelona.
 It was built as a summer home for one of the bourgeois Catalan families and was inaugurated in 1952.

 Built on a tiered property, the home is located on the top level.
 Its interiors have been designed using granite and wood, and they are the key decorative elements throughout the home.
 The owners, art lovers, commissioned a cupula to be painted by Josep Maria Sert, done on fabric in Paris and transported to Bell Reco.
 The venue also boasts artwork by the painter Jose Obiols Palau, the interior decorator Labarta and the gardens designed by Joan Mirambell.

 The property boasts magical spaces for the ceremony, such as the pond garden with views of the arches and façade of the building, the lateral garden with the waterfall and the stunning interiors, which have been frequently rented out for TV and Movie shoots.